 But what makes these platforms different from one another?
 Below we will compare the two companies’ strengths and weaknesses in an effort to help you decide which one is right for you.

 Coursera partners with top universities to create its courses.
 It may be better for those looking for courses that have more personalized features and can give them accreditation.
 Coursera achieves this by providing certificates and degrees that students can use while looking for work in their industries.
-The cost of a course differs by the provider, however, and the expense can quickly add up if you are taking many courses for certification.back to menu ↑
+The cost of a course differs by the provider, however, and the expense can quickly add up if you are taking many courses for certification.

-For Who (and When) Does LinkedIn Learning and Coursera Work Best?
+For Who Does LinkedIn Learning and Coursera Work Best?

 While you can’t go wrong with either platform, (seriously, they are two of the best) they may be even more ideal for certain individuals.
 This is because they share a set of characteristics common with all online learning platforms: